 - The camp speed limit is 15 mph.
 Please drive at this speed for the safety of all campers on the

 - Ground fires are permitted in designated rings and only with permission from the Ranger.
 Fires are to

-must be cleaned before the group leaves.
-Campfire ashes are to be deposited in an "ASH CAN" located at
+cleaned before the group leaves.
+Campfire ashes are to be deposited in an "ASH CAN" located at Silva

-Silva Lodge, Campmaster Building, A-Frame, or Blackfoot Headquarters.
-There is no dispersing of ashes
+Lodge, Campmaster Building, A-Frame, or Blackfoot Headquarters.
+There is no dispersing of ashes on the

-on the ground.
-Groups are free to use any down wood for fires but are not allowed to take any wood off
+ground.
+Groups are free to use any down wood for fires but are not allowed to take any wood off the

 - There is no cutting of live trees.